Efficient Linearizability Checking for Actor-based Systems: Overview

 \subsection{Toolchain Flow}

 Figure~\ref{fig:tool} shows our setup for checking actor systems.
 The user specifies an actor-based system that represents some ADT (e.g.\ a map) as an instance of our \emph{executable} model.

 In our approach, each scheduler starts with a set of messages destined to a set of actors.
 For each of these messages we say a destination's \emph{receive} is \emph{enabled}.
-At each step, a scheduler's job is to choose an enabled receive from the \emph{enabled set}, to execute the action associated with it on the destination actor, and mark the receive \emph{explored} so that it won't be revisited from that specific state.
+At each step, a scheduler's job is to choose an enabled receive from the \emph{enabled set}, to execute the action associated with it on the destination actor, and mark the receive \emph{explored} so that it will not be revisited from that specific state.
 Later, the scheduler may need to \emph{backtrack} to that state so it explores other interleavings of remaining receives.
 Before executing a receive and after marking it as explored, a scheduler \emph{snapshots} the entire system state and the different sets of receives.

-To start testing, a user provides the actor system that implements the ADT, and a set of invocations on it.
-Our harnesses injects these invocations as messages before the scheduler starts, then it starts exploring till no more enabled receives remain.
+To start checking an implementation, a user provides the actor system that implements the ADT, and a set of invocations on it.
+Our Schedulers use these harnesses to inject these invocations as messages before the scheduler starts, then it starts exploring till no more enabled receives remain.
 Response messages accumulate in a client's queue to be appended to the schedule, by the scheduler.
 The sequence of invocations and responses it discovers form \emph{histories}\footnote{Note that even schedules that lead to these histories are accessible in a construct in the schedulers until the exploration statistics are printed.}.